 Step 1: Add Connecting Buses and Expand the Hiawatha Service

-A realistic near-term goal for the Green Bay to Milwaukee line would be to run 5 round-trip busses per day.
-This service can serve as a trial run for eventually adding several daily Amtrak round-trip runs.
+A realistic near-term goal for the Green Bay to Milwaukee line would be to run five round-trip busses per day, instead of the initial two.
+This service can serve as a trial run for eventually adding several daily round-trip runs by train, which Amtrak has already proposed.

 Step 2: Approach Canadian National as a Valued Partner

-The governor’s office should engage the owner of the tracks, Canadian National Railway, as a true partner in creating high-frequency train service between Green Bay and Milwaukee.
+The Governor’s office should engage the owner of the tracks, Canadian National Railway, as a true partner in creating high-frequency train service between Green Bay and Milwaukee.
 What’s the benefit to them?
-Upgraded tracks for the passenger line could also improve freight access to northeastern Wisconsin.
+Upgraded tracks for the passenger line could also improve freight access to northeastern Wisconsin, reducing semi traffic on already congested highways.

 The state should request a proposal from Canadian National for operating at least five daily round trips at 79 mph and 90 mph, with flexibility regarding the operator (i.e., Amtrak or a private company).